 Problem Maevex device not discovered on the network Cause You may not be using the latest version of Matrox PowerStream Plus software, or your Matrox firmware may be out of date.
 Solution For your Maevex devices to be properly detected, make sure all Matrox software is up to date.
 Cause Your Matrox product may not be properly connected or may be on a different subnet.
 Solution Verify the connection and status LEDs on your Matrox product.
 Also, make sure your Matrox product is properly connected and that all connectors are properly fastened.
 For more information, see your Matrox Maevex Series User Guide.
-Cause Windows Server 2019/20016/2008 R2 only - The Windows SSDP Discovery service may be disabled on your system.
+Cause Windows Server 2022 and 2019 only - The Windows SSDP Discovery service may be disabled on your system.
 Solution Make sure the SSDP Discovery service is enabled on your system.

-1 Windows Server 2008 R2 - From the Start screen, click All Programs → Administrative Tools → Services\. (\ You may need administrator rights to access Windows services.)
+1 Windows Server 2022/2019 - Click Start → Administrative tools → Services. ( You may need administrator rights to access Windows services.)